5 Tips for avoiding Mother’s Day Disappointment

 What I really meant to say was “I want to sleep in, go running, and be taken out for breakfast lunch and dinner.
 I also want a clean house, a few gifts, and a massage.
 Oh, and some chocolate.”

-So Sunday comes and I’m mentally prepared to not think about myself much.
+So Sunday-Mother’s Day comes around and I’m mentally prepared to not think about myself.
 I give myself some pep-talks about being unselfish and content, and I almost believe it.

 But somewhere deep down in me there is that thing.
 What do they call it?
 Hidden expectations?
 And as hard as I try to stuff them, they begin to bubble up.
 By Sunday afternoon, I might just find them seeping out into full exposure and suddenly I’m in a sad state of self-pity.
 And in a really weak moment, I might have once or twice voiced my dark heart with, “Well, of course I said I didn’t want anything–Don’t you know that means I want everything?”